v-artur/Golden_Oreos/README.md

 This project is heavily reliant on the research conducted by Maxime Verwoert et al. for which the article can be found <a href="https://www.nature.com/articles/s41597-022-01542-9" rel='nofollow'>here</a> and the dataset that we use can be obtained from <a href="https://osf.io/download/g6q5m/" rel='nofollow'>here</a> (after downloading it, unzip it).
-We are aiming to replace the linear regression model described in the research with autoencoders, transformers and conventional neural network models, while we are also trying to make a speaker-independent system.
+We are aiming to replace the linear regression model described in the research with recurrent and fully connected dense neural network models while we are also trying to implement a speaker-independent system.

 The notebooks and scripts require Python >= 3.6 and the following packages:
 - numpy (1.21.6)